Consensus Monte Carlo for Random Subsets using Shared Anchors: Applications

 Tumors are genetically heterogeneous, often containing diverse subclones characterized by genotypic differences.
 Next-generation sequencing of tumor samples generates short reads from the genomes of multiple cells.
 Since the sequencing is performed in bulk, it is challenging to reconstruct subclones based on aggregated variant counts $y_{ij}$ (recall the notation from model \eqref{eq:TH}).
 FA models have been proposed in the literature to infer tumor heterogeneity, including Bayesian approaches in \cite{lee2015} and \cite{ni2019parallel}.
 Due to the computational limitation of MCMC simulation, these methods are restricted to a relatively small number of variants (typically, $n<500$). \cite{xu2015mad} proposed a scalable optimization-based algorithm (MAD-Bayes algorithm) to find a posterior mode.
 We will compare the proposed CMC with MAD-Bayes.
 We use the same pancreatic ductal adenocarcinoma (PDAC) mutation data analyzed in \cite{xu2015mad}.
 The PDAC data record the total read counts $N_{ij}$ and variant read counts $y_{ij}$ at $n=6,599$ SNVs from $p= 5$ tumors.

 We randomly split the 6,599 SNV's into 33 shards.
 The first 32 shards have 200 SNVs each and the last shard has 199 SNVs which are used as anchor points.
-We apply the proposed CMC with 5,000 iterations (discarding the first 2,500 as burn-in and then thinning by 5) and the same $\eps=0.1$ as before.
-CMC takes approximately 90 minutes, whereas the full MCMC is infeasible.
-We find 15 major subclones across tumors after removing latent features with fewer than 5\% SNVs.
-The estimated feature allocation matrix $\widehat{\Ab}$ is shown as a heatmap at the top of figure \ref{fig:hmfa}.
-The estimated subclone proportions $\theta_{tk}^{\star}$ in each tumor are shown as a heatmap at the bottom of figure \ref{fig:hmfa}.
+We apply the proposed CMC with 5,000 iterations (discarding the first 2,500 as burn-in and then thinning by 5) and the same $\eps=0.1$ as before. \bch CMC takes approximately 90 minutes, whereas the full MCMC is infeasible. \ech We find 15 major subclones across tumors after removing latent features with fewer than 5\% SNVs.
+The estimated feature allocation matrix $\widehat{\Ab}$ is shown as a heatmap at the top of Figure \ref{fig:hmfa}.
+The estimated subclone proportions $\theta_{tk}^{\star}$ in each tumor are shown as a heatmap at the bottom of Figure \ref{fig:hmfa}.
 The number of subclones and the ``checkerboard" pattern of the proportions suggest strong inter-tumor heterogeneity in this data.

 We compare the computational efficiency with MAD-Bayes, an optimization-based approach.
-Since each run of MAD-Bayes algorithm may return different outputs, it is recommended to run the algorithm repeatedly \citep{xu2015mad}.
+Since each run of MAD-Bayes algorithm may return different outputs, it is recommended to run the algorithm repeatedly \citep{xu2015mad} (e.g. 1,000 times).
 MAD-Bayes has a regularization parameter $\lambda^2$ that controls the number $K$ of subclones.
-The parameter $\lambda^2$ needs to be carefully tuned over a range of values (say, 10 values).
-Using the same computer resources as for CMC (i.e. 32 computing cores), it cannot be finished in a reasonable amount of time.
+The parameter $\lambda^2$ needs to be carefully tuned over a range of values (say, 30 values).
+Using the same computer resources as for CMC (i.e. 32 computing cores), \bch it takes more than one day to finish. \ech